localtunnel/localtunnel/README.md

 Below are some common arguments.
 See `lt --help` for additional arguments

 - `--subdomain` request a named subdomain on the localtunnel server (default is random characters)
-- `--localHhost` proxy to a hostname other than localhost
+- `--localHost` proxy to a hostname other than localhost

 You may also specify arguments via env variables.
 E.x.